-- The TIEA places a reciprocal obligation on each Party to provide, upon request, information that is relevant to the administration and enforcement of specified taxes (Article 1).
-In the case of TCI, the specified taxes are "the passenger tax, stamp duties, and the hotel and restaurant tax".
-As noted above, TCI currently has a very limited tax system, and so is unlikely to make many requests for information from New Zealand. - 21 The Parties are required to maintain strict confidentiality in relation to any information received pursuant to a request (Article 8).
+- 20 The Parties are required to maintain strict confidentiality in relation to any information received pursuant to a request (Article 8).
 Such information may only be disclosed to authorised persons and may only be used for specified purposes (principally the administration and enforcement of the domestic tax laws of the respective Party). - Both Parties are constrained from imposing "prejudicial or restrictive measures based on harmful tax practices" (Article 11).
-New Zealand does not currently impose any such measures and, given that the TIEA provides for full exchange of information on tax matters with TCI, would not contemplate introducing such measures with respect to TCI while the TIEA is in force. - 23 Reservations are not provided for under the TIEA. - Article 13 of the TIEA provides that any difficulties or doubts arising as to the interpretation or application of the TIEA are to be resolved, if possible, by mutual agreement between the competent authorities (for New Zealand, the Commissioner of Inland Revenue or his or her authorised representative; for TCI, the Permanent Secretary in the Ministry of Finance or the Permanent Secretary's authorised representative).
+New Zealand does not currently impose any such measures and, given that the TIEA provides for full exchange of information on tax matters with Anguilla, would not contemplate introducing such measures with respect to Anguilla while the TIEA is in force. - 22 Reservations are not provided for under the TIEA. - Article 13 of the TIEA provides that any difficulties or doubts arising as to the interpretation or application of the TIEA are to be resolved, if possible, by mutual agreement between the competent authorities (for New Zealand, the Commissioner of Inland Revenue or his or her authorised representative; for Anguilla, the Permanent Secretary in the Ministry of Finance or the Permanent Secretary's authorised representative).
 The Parties may also decide upon other forms of dispute resolution.